jakobzhao/geog4572/project/brainstorm.md

 ![](img/noise_compaint.png)

-How virtual globe is used to show thematic features.
+Please pay attention to how virtual globe is used to demonstrate thematic features.

 **[Cesium-VR](https://github.com/NICTA/cesium-vr)**

 ![](img/vr-cesium.png)

-The use of Virtual Reality in your geovisualization.
-In addition, please think about how can we use the map and 3d model collected by UAV to make geovisualizations.
+Enable the geovisualization with the capability of virtual reality.
+Also, please reflect on how to overlay map and 3d model collected by UAV on to a geovisual application.

-### 2.3 Spatial data platform
+### 2.3 Spatial Data Platform

 **[National Map of Australia](http://nationalmap.gov.au/)**

 ![](img/terria.png)

-please pay attention to the use of virtual globe, and how different types of geospatial data (especially **maps made by drone**) are overlain in the same visualization environment.
+please pay attention to the use of virtual globe, and how different types of geospatial data (especially **maps made by UAV**) are overlain in the same visualization environment.

 ### 2.4 Data-driven Geovisualization